 Each time you request an access to an encrypted file on a storage server you create metadata.
-That metadata will be the path to the file you asked, the time when you asked it, your ownership on the file… An attacker spying on that server could intercept all the metadata and then retrieve some sensitive information even if your data itself remain encrypted.
-For the attacker point of view it is like having an access to your phone or email survey.
+That metadata will be the path to the file you asked, the time when you asked it, your ownership of the file… An attacker spying on that server could intercept all the metadata and then retrieve some sensitive information even if your data itself remains encrypted.
+For the attacker point of view, it is like having an access to your phone or email survey.
 The problem is that you cannot hide that kind of metadata with a classic encryption scheme.

 However, the existing ORAM schemes are limited in terms of complexity and are therefore not practical for application in real-world storage providers.

 This work is supported and funded by